betiniakarandut/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 # 0x04.
 Loops, conditions and parsing

 ## Description
-This Holberton School is about shell loops, conditions, and parsing.
+This Holberton School project is about shell loops, conditions, and parsing.
 Most importantly, I learnt how to create `SSH keys`.
 How to use `while`, `until` and `for` loops.
 How to use `if`, `else`, `elif`, and `case` condition statements.
 How to use `cut` command, and files and other comparison operators.

 ## More info